 - 1 egg yolk

-- In a bowl add the flour, the yeast, the baking powder and the sugar and start to mix with your fingers.
+- In a large bowl add the flour, the crumbled yeast, the baking powder, the sugar, the lemon zest, the fennel seeds, the anise seeds and start to mix with your fingers all the ingredients together.

 - Add the eggs, one at a time and continue to knead.